 Victory!
 Having survived the interview process and fought off the competition, your are rewarded with a job offer.
 All your hard work and preparation to land your dream life science role paid off.
-However, before you can make it official, you must sign and return your job offer or employment contract.
+However, before you accept it, consider requesting the job offer or contract in writing.
+After all, you would not accept a loan without reading the small print, so why would you accept a job?
+While the majority of job offers at senior management or executive level are conditional, if your offer is unconditional, verbal acceptance constitutes a legally binding contract.

 We recently wrote an article all about how to evaluate a job offer, but this focused more on sanity checking whether the job offer and hiring organisation were a good fit for you and your intended career path.
 We showed you how to focus on five essential elements – compensation, technical fit, cultural fit, perks and benefits, work-life balance – and how to weigh up the job offer or contract and negotiate with your potential employer.